-These financial demands put many families in a tough situation.
+These competing financial demands put many families in a tough situation.

 “When a low-income family has to choose between whether or not they are going to go and fulfill the complete school supply list or put food on the table, that represents a larger burden than other families who might have the means to be able to do both things,” said Majors.

-As the more families struggle financially this time of year, a number of different entities have stepped in to help.
-First among them has been teachers themselves.
+As more families struggle financially this time of year, a number of different entities have stepped in to help.
+On the front lines are teachers themselves.

 But as recent teacher protests in Oklahoma, Arizona, and West Virginia have shown, expecting underpaid public school teachers to foot the bill for school supplies is not a long-term fix.